johnproodian/zookeeper/README.md

 # Zoo Keepr

-A digital
-Digital information management system
-  - allow zoo admins manage operations more effectively
-  - making educational information online
+A digital information management system that allows zoo administrators add to and keep track of their catalogs of animals and zookeepers.

-back end application that will handle the data management requests from existing front end
+My role was to create a back end application that handled the data management requests from an existing front end and stored all the data in a JSON file.

-configure an to handle http requests from client side app
+## Usage
+* To add an animal or zookeeper to the catalog, fill in the required fields on the home page and click 'Add Animal' or 'Add Zookeeper.'
+* To view the catalog of animals or zookeeper, click 'View Animals' or 'View Zookeepers.'

+## Built With
+* JavaScript
+* Node.js
+* Express.js

 ## Website
 http://whispering-lowlands-06068.herokuapp.com/